githubworkflow-staticpackager-qa/DjangoGoatpython/README.md

 # DjangoGoat

-An intentionally vulnerable Django app, to help Django developers learn security testing.
+An intentionally vulnerable Django app, to help Django developers learn. security testing.

 There are two main branches in this repo: `master` and `broken`.